briyaphilip/ListenLikeALocal/README.md

 * User can explore and Spotify playlists after entering in the country code
 * User can save Spotify playlists
-* User explore artist info
+* User can explore artist info

 **Optional Nice-to-have Stories**